Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 The corporate structure in America was born out of laws of various “states” and granted “limited liability” and then “legal personhood” by federal statute and Supreme Court rulings.
-These things simply will not exist in a free market system, because the legal system that coercively created and supported them will be gone—along with the laws that direct or enable corporations to do anything injurious to other people’s property rights.
-Although it didn’t integrate the methodology of Nonviolent Communication (like Complete Liberty Inside Out did), which I didn’t learn until 2010, the following chapter in Complete Liberty covers the nature of corporatism and regulation in further detail:
+These things won’t exist in a free-market system, because the legal system that coercively created and supported them won’t exist either.
+This of course includes the laws that direct or enable corporations to do anything injurious to people and their property rights.
+Although it didn’t integrate the methodology of Nonviolent Communication (like Complete Liberty Inside Out did), which I didn’t learn until 2010, the following chapter within Complete Liberty covers the nature of corporatism and regulation in further detail:

-The entrepreneurial activities of people and organizations will of course exist in a free market in the form of businesses and companies.
-These are simply names for groups of persons engaged in purposeful economic activities.
-In a society that has evolved past the domination system called government, these economic groups naturally follow rights-respecting, free market processes—reflecting a win/win perspective in which persons and groups contribute to each others’ flourishing, instead of win/lose (and lose/lose) scenarios.
+In a free-market system, entrepreneurial activities of people and organizations will surely exist in the form of businesses and companies.
+These are simply names for teams of individuals engaged in purposeful economic activities.
+In a society that has evolved past the domination system called government, these collaborating groups naturally follow rights-respecting processes—reflecting a win/win perspective that contributes to each others’ flourishing, instead of present-day win/lose (and lose/lose) scenarios.

-Bureaucracy arises primarily on account of legal and regulatory frameworks of government, which operate in ways that undermine rationality and benevolence, basically transforming individuals into “nice dead people” (as Marshall Rosenberg noted) with not-so-nice strategies sometimes.
+Bureaucracy arises primarily on account of legal and regulatory frameworks of government, which operate in ways that undermine both rationality and benevolence, basically transforming individuals into “nice dead people” (as Marshall Rosenberg noted) who have not-so-nice strategies sometimes.
 Within this paradigm, we hear phrases such as “I was just doing my job” and “It’s company policy,” as well as “I’m only following my orders.”
-Bureaucracy drains persons of empathy and, more fundamentally, self-empathy.
-Attending to oneself in a holistic and nurturing way, involving one’s feelings and vital psychological needs, is typically abandoned.
-Of course, bureaucracy often thrives in corporations, following from the governmental processes that gave rise to them, which has fostered a host of costly ideas and perverse incentives.
+Bureaucracy drains persons of empathetic resourcefulness and, more fundamentally, self-empathy.
+Attending to oneself in a holistic and nurturing way, involving one’s uncomfortable feelings and vital psychological needs, is typically abandoned.
+Bureaucracy often thrives in corporations too, following from the governmental processes that gave rise to them, which has fostered a host of costly ideas and perverse incentives.